-ICF SECTION: STUDY PROCEDURES What is an MRI?
+What is an MRI?

+MRI (Magnetic Resonance Imaging)

-Magnetic Resonance Imaging (MRI) is a type of scan that uses radio waves to take detailed pictures of the body.
+MRI is a type of scan that uses radio waves to take detailed pictures of the body.
 You will be asked to lie on an MRI table where the technologist will place a receiver on the part of your body to be studied.
 You will be provided a blanket for comfort and earplugs since the MRI makes noises while it is scanning.
 You will still be able to hear some sound to ensure you can communicate with the technologist and can follow any direction given throughout the MRI scan.
 The technologist will slowly slide you into the MRI magnet where radio waves will be transmitted into you.

-Screening for MRI You must complete a screening evaluation form in advance of the MRI exam for the presence of medical implants or other foreign bodies that could pose an injury when undergoing MRI.
+Screening for MRI

+You must complete a screening evaluation form in advance of the MRI exam for the presence of medical implants or other foreign bodies that could pose an injury when undergoing MRI.
 The screening is only as effective as the provided medical history.
 In cases where there is insufficient information to evaluate the risks associated with an implant or foreign body, the MRI study will not be allowed to proceed.

+What is a contrast agent?

+Note: Only needed if the study is an MRI with contrast

-What is a contrast agent? (only needed for studies with MRI contrast) A contrast agent can brighten the MRI images and provides more detail.
+A contrast agent can brighten the MRI images and provides more detail.
 During the MRI scan you will be given an intravenous injection of a contrast drug called gadolinium.
+Gadolinium is an FDA-approved given for many different types of MRI examinations during routine clinical care.

+What are MRI Dielectric pads?

+Note: Only needed if the study uses dielectric pads

-Gadolinium is an FDA-approved drug given for many different types of MRI examinations during routine clinical care.
-What are MRI Dielectric pads? (only needed for studies using dielectric pads) To improve the quality of brain MRI scans obtained at 7 Tesla, you may have thin pads placed near your head that look similar to a gauze pad.
+MRI Dielectric Pads for the 7T scanner:

+To improve the quality of brain MRI scans obtained at 7 Tesla, you may have thin pads placed near your head that look similar to a gauze pad.
 These pads improve the images.
 The pads are not yet approved by the FDA, but they have passed extensive testing for safety and durability by their manufacturer according to accepted standards.

+Descriptions of MRI Risks for the risk section of the ICF.

+Flying Objects

-ICF SECTION: POTENTIAL RISKS Flying Objects The greatest risk of MRI is a magnetic object flying through the air toward the magnet and hitting you.
+The greatest risk of MRI is a magnetic object flying through the air toward the magnet and hitting you.
 To reduce this risk, we require that all people involved with the study remove all magnetic metal from their clothing and all magnetic metal objects from their pockets.
 No magnetic metal objects are allowed to be brought into the magnet room at any time except by approved personnel.
 In addition, once you are in the magnet, the door to the room will be closed so that no one inadvertently walks into the room.

-Medical Implants and Foreign Bodies There is a potential risk of MRI for participants with medical implants or other metallic objects in their body.
-All participants undergoing MRI scanning must complete a screening evaluation in advance of the study for the presence of medical implants or other foreign bodies that could pose an injury.
-Every effort will be made to ensure that disclosed implants or foreign bodies do not pose a risk to participants.
+Medical Implants and Foreign Bodies

+There is a potential risk of MRI for subjects with medical implants or other metallic objects in their body.
+All subjects undergoing MRI scanning must complete a screening evaluation risk in advance of the study for the presence of medical implants or other foreign bodies that could pose an injury.
+Every effort will be made to insure that disclosed implants or foreign bodies do not pose a risk to subjects.
 In cases where there is insufficient information to evaluate the risks associated with an implant or foreign body, the MRI study will not be allowed to proceed.

-Possible Side Effects Possible side effects related to the MRI scan include:
+Possible side effects related to the MRI scan include: